-This is my attempt to prototype a mobile game idea that uses magnetic forces and fluid simulation inspired by ferrofluids.
+This is an attempt to prototype a mobile game idea that uses magnetic forces and fluid simulation inspired by ferrofluids.

 I chose Unreal Engine 5 for the task.
 After setting up the project repo using Perforce and preparing the build pipeline for iOS, I was ready to make the prototype.